RaviTambade/CPP/Streamming.md

 fstream in C++ comes with a library that includes methods for dealing with files.

-- ofstream- This class describes an output stream.
+- <b>ofstream</b>- This class describes an output stream.
 It is used to create files and to write data to files.
-- ifstream- This class describes an input stream.
+- <b>ifstream</b>- This class describes an input stream.
 It's a program that reads data from files and displays it.
-- fstream- This class describes a file stream in general.
+- <b>fstream</b>- This class describes a file stream in general.
 It has ofstream and ifstream capabilities.
 This means it can create files, write to files, and read data from files.

 To use the fstream library's above classes, you must include it as a header file in your program.
 By default, the #include preprocessor directive will be used.
 The iostream header file must also be used.